|New Hampshire State Documents

 Reference Librarians are available to assist with government documents searching.
 They can help with locating specific documents, specialized indexes, and electronic access to government materials on the Internet.
 The reference desk can be reached at 603-271-2144 or email@example.com.

 Many of the materials received through the FDLP may be borrowed from the collection although some materials are designated for reference use only.
-Borrowing privileges may be found in the registration procedures of the State Library.
+Information on registering for borrowing privileges may be found in the Borrowing Policy of the State Library.

 Photocopy machines and microfilm printers are available on a self serve basis.
 Photocopy charges are $0.10 per page for print material and $0.25 per page for microfilm copies.